dimvizOpen the tool

 Turn any profile drawing into a render that’s dimension-true.

-Dimviz converts a CAD file, PDF or photo of an extrusion, pultrusion or rolled section into manual-grade renders and a verified engineering datasheet.
+Dimviz converts a CAD file, Excel sheet or drawing of an extrusion, pultrusion or rolled section into an interactive 3D render and a verified engineering datasheet — in metric or imperial, exported as PNG.
 The geometry is deterministic — a section swept along a line — so the numbers are exact, not guessed.

 SECTION × EXTRUSION1:1 · EN 13706 E23